aroemers/mount-lite/README.md

 ;=> (#'user/b #'user/c)
 ```

 This cascading is great to work with, and in combination with the [tools.namespace](https://github.com/clojure/tools.namespace) library it can really shine.
-Whenever you make sure your namespaces with `defstate` definitions have `{:clojure.tools.namespace.repl/unload false}` as metadata, calling `(clojure.tools.namespace.repl/refresh :after 'mount.lite/start)` will only stop the required states and restart them.
+Whenever you make sure your namespaces with `defstate` definitions have `{:clojure.tools.namespace.repl/unload false}` as metadata, calling `(clojure.tools.namespace.repl/refresh :after 'mount.lite/start)` will only stop the required states (in correct order) and restart them.

 Still, there may be cases where you don't want this cascading stop behaviour.
 To alter this behaviour, one can set a different mode via the `on-reload` function.
 Given no arguments, it returns the current mode.
 Given an argument, you can set the reload behaviour to one the following modes: